rohankumar-1/connect4-agents/README.md

 ## Arena Results

-Here, we test each agent against each other agent.
+Here, we test each agent against each other agent, for 100 games each.

->Hyperparameters:
+> Hyperparameters:
 > - AlphaZero has MCTS=600
 > - AlphaBeta has depth=2 (to keep it competitive)